Distributing entanglement in first generation discrete and continuous variable quantum repeaters: Discrete variable repeaters

 where the fidelity of the purified pair \(F_{pur}\) is higher than that of the initial two pairs.
 Entanglement purification is probabilistic however, and the probability of successful purification depends on the fidelity of the initial pairs \cite{bennett1996purification},

+where we have included the factor of \(1/4\) that arises from the use of linear optical gates.
 Therefore, while entanglement swapping may be used to distribute entanglement over a long channel using many repeater nodes, the unfortunate consequence of using imperfect pairs means fidelity will degrade for longer channels.
-Entanglement purification is required to circumvent this, the cost being the wait time for the purification to succeed and the extra entangled pairs that are needed.
+Entanglement purification is required at longer distances to circumvent this, the cost being the wait time for the purification to succeed and the extra entangled pairs that are needed.

 In operating the entire repeater, the number of pairs initially distributed will depend on both the number of nodes along the channel and the fidelities of the required final pair and the initial distributed pairs.
 As an example of how the entire repeater protocol might operate consider Figure~\ref{fig:DVRepeater}.
 The protocol begins by distributing many different copies of entangled pairs between the nodes.
 The initial distribution is followed by one round of purification, taking two entangled pairs to a single entangled pair of higher fidelity.
 A Bell-state measurement is conducted at the second and fourth nodes and after the correction depending on the measurement outcome, entanglement is held between the first and third nodes and the third and fifth nodes.
 Further rounds of entanglement purification and swapping follow.
 After all rounds of purification and swapping have succeeded, entanglement is held between both ends of the long channel.
+We note that with low fidelity initial pairs, many rounds of entanglement purification will be required to produce an end pair of high target fidelity.
+Additionally for operation with many repeater nodes, the many rounds of entanglement swapping will degrade the fidelity such that entanglement purification will be necessary to achieve an end pair of high target fidelity.
+Both of these aspects will be important factors governing the rates achievable with DV repeaters discussed later in Section~\ref{sec:rate}.